schneems/reddit_on_rails/part_three.md

 You should be set now, you can double check by restarting your rails server or opening up your console and performing a query.

 While we could search all kinds of things, lets focus on searching for links right now, specifically the title of links.
 We could do this writing our own sql, but whenever you're doing something you feel might be fairly common it is always a good idea to research if there are any libraries you can use.
-To make using full text search with Postgres easier I decided to use the [Texticle Gem](https://github.com/texticle/texticle).
+To make using full text search with Postgres easier I decided to use the [Textacular Gem](https://github.com/textacular/textacular).

 To get started add it to your Gemfile:

-    gem 'texticle', :require => 'texticle/rails'
+    gem 'textacular', require: 'textacular/rails'

 Then run: